-The reusable grease filter traps grease released by foods on the cooktop.
-It also prevents flames from foods on the cooktop from damaging the inside of the microwave.
+The metal filters trap grease released by foods on the cooktop.
+They also prevent flames from foods on the cooktop from damaging the inside of the microwave.

-For this reason, the filter must ALWAYS be in place when the hood is used.
-The grease filter should be cleaned once a month, or as needed.
+For this reason, the filters must ALWAYS be in place when the hood is used.
+The grease filters should be cleaned once a month, or as needed.